 A Research Thrust is the fundamental knowledge or basic research that our experts bring to the Center.
 These thrusts feed into technologies that exist and that we're focusing on in our work, including electrocorticography, the practice of placing electrodes on the brain to record electrical activity.
 These new technologies are then integrated into our testbeds.

-Each CSNE system reflects the contribution of three core engineering thrusts:
+Each CSNE project reflects the contribution of these research thrusts: